wbuchwalter/ng2-redux/docs/select-pattern.md

 - If a `function` is passed the `@select` decorator will attempt to use that function as a selector on the RxJs observable.
 - If nothing is passed then the `@select` decorator will attempt to use the name of the class property to find a matching value in the Redux store.
 Note that a utility is in place here where any $ characters will be ignored from the class property's name.
+- When using with NgIf, use parenthesis to to wrap the observable result before negating the value, e.g. `*ngIf="!(isAuthenticated$ | async)"`.

 ```typescript
 import { Component } from '@angular2/core';